Painting Plastic Shutters vs. Buying Replacements

-If the vinyl is only faded and in good condition, without peeling paint, no primer is needed, using the premium paints I recommend in this article, which are also safe for use on vinyl.
+If the vinyl is in good condition besides the fading, without peeling paint, no primer is needed if using the premium paints I recommend (which are also safe for use on vinyl).
 The surface should be scuff sanded before priming or painting.

 Peeling paint should be power washed and scraped until no loose paint chips are left behind, and then a bonding primer can be sprayed onto the shutters.
 A bonding primer, designed for peeling paint, helps keep old paint intact underneath new paint.
 Products like Mad Dog latex primer works well for this purpose.
 One coat of primer is all that's needed.

 Most paint stores will rent you their airless sprayer (spray tip included) for $50 to $75 for the day.
 The amount of time spraying will save you is well worth the rental cost if you don't already own a sprayer.
 Spray painting vinyl shutters takes less than ten minutes, plus dry time in between coats.
 Two coats is best.
 Not only does spraying save time, but the paint finish looks so much better.

 The best way to spray them is horizontally with a drop cloth underneath to protect grass from over-spray.
 For storing freshly painted shutters, I use the same drying rack I use for cabinet painting, but you can place them on buckets, or boards, to keep them above the grass while drying.
 Two coats of paint is best for durability and color.

 Not all exterior paints can be used on vinyl.
 Based on my experience, the two best paints for painting plastic shutters are Duration and Super Paint from Sherwin Williams.
 I've been spraying shutters with these products for many years without any problems.
 Price wise, Super Paint costs less than Duration and provides excellent durability.
 The satin finish in both of these products looks really nice on plastic shutters.